resoai/TileBoard/README.md

       backgroundColor: 'rgba(0, 0, 0, 0.1)', // Defaults to rgba(0, 0, 0, 0.1)
       fractionSize: 0 // Number of decimal places to round the number to.
 Defaults to current locale formatting },

+   /* classes: A list of classes to be appended to the tile element
+    * Useful for custom CSS styles.
+    * Use CLASS_BIG, CLASS_SMALL or CLASS_MICRO to change the size of a tile.
-   /* classes: Additional CSS classes.
-Use 'compact' for a compact (1x1) tile
+    * The TYPES.WEATHER tile supports '-compact' class for a compact (1x1) tile
     * (optional)
     */
    classes: ['-compact'],